-It’s been just over a year spent in national lockdown and we’ve all been longing for the moment travel restrictions are lifted.
-With international travel uncertainties, it increasingly looks like staycations here in England are the way forward.
-Luckily, I know a few lovely places that are stylish and sophisticated, each offering something truly special to look forward to.
+It’s been a few years since the national lockdown but it looks like staycations here in England are staying and becoming the way forward.
+Luckily, I know a few lovely places to visit in the UK that are stylish and sophisticated.
+Each location offers something truly special to look forward to.

 Dubbed as the perfect rural stay for two, Plum Cottages at Henley, West Sussex and Empshott Green, Hampshire offer a stylish, idyllic getaway destination.
 Both cottages are available fully equipped with all the luxurious necessities, each boasting its own character, while serving as the perfect break from London.
 Plum at Henley is a charming one bedroom cottage on two floors, tucked away at the end of the Lickfold valley in Henley, West Sussex.
 Complete with access to a local pub, indoor and outdoor log fires, a trout pond and a gorgeous restaurant – this cottage is the perfect stay for any couple.
 Plum at Empshott Green, on the other hand, is also a one bedroom cottage, located 61 miles from Hyde Park Corner and situated in the lavish gardens of an elegant country house.
 While there’s no private garden, take a walk in all the scenic footpaths Hampshire has to offer.
 With interiors drummed up by Paolo Moschino, look forward to hand painted walls, exquisite wallpapers, open fires, and an irresistible atmosphere.

 Undeniably, Beaverbrook in the Surrey Hills is a hotel to be reckoned with.
 Stretched over 400 acres of land, this place is hard to turn down for the weekend: vast woodlands to discover on foot, a trout-filled lake, and rooms with views of rolling hills.
 The overall ambience is remarkable: imagine crackling fires, rich fabrics, designer art, vibrant colours, and unbridled elegance.
 What’s more, there’s also a 20-metre indoor pool and a spa.
 The food is top-notch and designed to suit the most sophisticated of palates.
 You’ll find the Japanese Grill, where seafood-inspired dishes are a favourite.
 And at the Garden House Restaurant, take delight in fresh European bites.
-This English Country House Estate offers something truly outstanding.
+This English Country House Estate is definitely one of the places to visit as it offers something truly outstanding.

 Picture dining on sustainably-sourced, seasonal produce in a quintessential countryside setting.
 This charming restaurant, with its open fires, wooden beams and cosy atmosphere is unmistakably British but also offers a changing menu with Italian and international flair.
 Situated in a 17th-century village inn, The Swan’s motto is simple: home grown, homemade.
 Baked goods such as fresh bread and dessert are a must.
 If you find yourself yearning for a countryside culinary experience, The Swan at Thyme is a crowd pleaser.